Simplicity Bias in Transformers and their Ability to Learn Sparse Boolean Functions: Sensitivity Experiments

-\textbf{Results.} Figure \ref{fig:sensi_uni} (upper row) shows the distribution of sensitivity for uniformly initialized Transformers and LSTMs.
+\textbf{Results.} Figure \ref{fig:sensi_uni} (upper row) and Figure \ref{fig:sensi_fix} (left) shows the distribution of sensitivity for uniformly initialized Transformers and LSTMs.
 The distribution for Transformers is heavily skewed towards functions of very low sensitivity in comparison to LSTMs.
 The pattern holds across Gaussian initialization as well (see Figure \ref{fig:intro}, bottom right).
-For initialization strategies used in practice such as Xavier normal and Xavier uniform, we find that both Transformers and LSTMs have low sensitivity (see Figure \ref{fig:sensi_uni}, lower row and Figure \ref{fig:xav_uni}) with Transformers having relatively lower average sensitivity.
+For initialization strategies used in practice such as Xavier normal and Xavier uniform, we find that both Transformers and LSTMs have low sensitivity (see Figure \ref{fig:sensi_uni}, lower row and Figure \ref{fig:sensi_fix}, right) with Transformers having relatively lower average sensitivity.
 Refer to Section \ref{appsub:addsensi} in the Appendix for results with Xavier uniform initialization.

 Although we primarily discuss results with sensitivity in the main paper, similar experiments with other complexity measures are presented in Appendix \ref{appsub:complexity}.

-\textbf{Finding Parity.} For strings of length $5$, the total number of possible functions $f:\{0,1\}^5 \rightarrow\{0,1\}$ is $2^{2^5}$.
-If Boolean functions are sampled uniformly, then the probability of picking the $\pari$ function is less than 1 in two billion.
-However, based on uniformly sampling $10$ million LSTMs of depth $2$ and hidden size $8$, we found that the probability of finding one that represents $\pari$ over length $5$ is 1 in 30,000.
-Hence, it is over \textbf{60,000} times more likely to find the $\pari$ function by sampling LSTMs in comparison to randomly sampling Boolean functions.
-This indicates that the parameter space of recurrent models such as LSTMs has a significant representation of $\pari$ functions which might help explain why it is easier for them to learn $\pari$.
-On the other hand, for Transformers, we did not find a single sample which represented $\pari$ based on 10 million samples.
+Further experiments exploring the change in distribution across the number of layers, width, and lengths for both architectures are presented in Appendix \ref{appsub:addsensi}.

 \textbf{Discussion.} These results imply that lower sensitivity functions are \textit{over-represented} in the parameter space of Transformers.
 If every Boolean function $f:\hamn\rightarrow\{0,1\}$ would have had equal representation in the parameter space of the model, then the distribution would have concentrated around $1/2$.
 A learning algorithm based on a random search over the parameter space is more likely to encounter functions of low sensitivity.
 Note that, while recurrent models have higher sensitivity than Transformers, they are still lower than randomly sampling a Boolean function.